EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 Background:

 Arsenic is a carcinogen that has found high attention due to the fact that millions of people consume arsenic contaminated drinking water (see EVISA news about the biggest calamities in the world).
-Food is another exposure route and high concentrations of arsenic have been found recently both in rice harvested in Bangladesh as well as the US.
+Food is another exposure route and high concentrations of arsenic have been found recently both in rice harvested in Bangladesh and the US.

 For a complete assessment of risks it is necessary to understand the transfer of arsenic from water/soil to the plant, the role of arsenic speciation, the role of plant species as bioaccumulators and the location of arsenic within parts of the plant.